Paris holding up one of her favourite cup towels. Why does she wear fingerless gloves in all of her cooking videos?

 After decades of seeing their jobs moving to Mexico and the Asia-Pacific region, or having their job security thrown into torpor with the prospect of having them competing with jobs in these places, the members of Ford Nation are weary, and have lost hope in any prospect of a secure job.
 It is not like in times past anymore, where we lived in a work environment where the employer would take care of them.
 The differences in wealth have never been greater since the 1920s.
 The new employment strategy among the employers in Etobicoke seems to be to blame the unemployed for their unemployment.

 There was, once upon a time, a way around this: Organize.
 Share thoughts and concerns, make demands.
 The ability to organize takes a certain level of self-efficacy, and not many seem to feel that they have it.
 It is a feeling, after all, since if illiterate workers in Argentina can do it, I am sure workers in Etobicoke can do it too.
-But there is a certain element of this that is emotional. if you don’t feel that you can do something successfully, you probably aren’t going to be successful.
+But there is a certain element of this that is emotional.
+If you don’t feel that you can organize successfully, you probably aren’t going to be successful.

 One of many “splinter denomination” churches, this one has a national reach, with other locations in Hamilton, the Bronx, Brooklyn, Washington DC, and other places with lots of poverty.
 This one is located on Rexdale Boulevard in the heart of Ford Nation.